snovaisg/ICD-Mappings/README.md

 This python tool enables a variety of mappings of ICD codes (International Classification of Diseases) to different medical concepts **with a single line of code**.

-Latest data refresh: ICD-10 chapter and block mappings were fetched from the latest available code ranges on `2026-04-27`.

 # Supported Mappings

 From `ICD-9 CM` diagnostic codes to: